Health Equity and Access to Medicines

 Our broad portfolio of quality medicines includes innovative products that help address unmet health needs, while our generic and biosimilar medicines offer more affordable options and reach patients across the globe.

-Since 2020, we have set up eight Access to Medicines Programs to address critical unmet health needs in populations with limited access to healthcare.
-Working with trusted partners who understand local communities and health systems, we use tailored, country-specific models to ensure our medicines reach patients who would otherwise go without treatment.
+We currently have eight Access to Medicines Programs that address critical unmet health needs in populations with limited access to healthcare.
+Working with trusted partners who understand local communities and health systems, we implement product donations through tailored, country-specific models to ensure our medicines reach patients who would otherwise go without treatment.

 Strengthening Healthcare Systems